 Jesus said to the believing thief on the cross, “Assuredly, I say to you, today you will be with Me in Paradise” (Luke 23:43).
 The meaning of Christ’s statement in this passage is determined by a scriptural answer to one very important question: Did Jesus Himself go to heaven on that day?
 The answer is no, according to the Scripture.

-On the day of the resurrection, when He met Mary at the garden tomb, His words were: “Touch me not for I am not yet ascended to my Father” (John 20:17).
+On the day of the resurrection, when Jesus met Mary at the garden tomb, He said to her: “Touch me not for I am not yet ascended to my Father” (John 20:17).
 Jesus could not have gone to paradise on Friday if He hadn’t yet ascended to the Father by Sunday!

-The thief, with the rest of the righteous dead will claim the promise of the resurrection and be with Jesus in paradise “all who are in their graves will hear his voice and come out—those who have done what is good will rise to live, and those who have done what is evil will rise to be condemned” (John 5:28, 29).
+The thief, with the rest of the righteous dead will claim the promise of the resurrection and be with Jesus in paradise.
+For “all who are in their graves will hear his voice and come out—those who have done what is good will rise to live, and those who have done what is evil will rise to be condemned” (John 5:28, 29).

 In His service,